 If you’re familiar with this blog, you’ll know that I often talk about how to make RPGs more accessible to people who use screen readers and other assistive technologies.
-I’ve also talked about game aids for … Continue reading
+I’ve also talked about game … Continue reading

 Last month I launched a contest for Survival of the Able, and upcoming game I’ve been working on.
 Unfortunately the contest didn’t have any entries, but the character sheet was downloaded nearly two dozen times and I did receive a few pieces of feedback at least.